peixeman/RedditStats/README.md

 * Tkinter

 ## Installation
 Download a release and extract the files to any folder.
+Currently, this project is designed for and has been tested on Windows, though it may be possible for the Python files to function on Linux.

+## Tested Hardware
+### Operating System
+* Windows 10 64-bit
+### CPU
+* Intel Core i7-9700K
+### GPU
+* NVIDIA GeForce GTX 980 Ti